LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - The Ymerodrine Empire takes occupation of Esgid

 ## 1772
-- The Ymerodrine Empire takes control of Marwol
+- The Ymerodrine Empire takes control of Marwolaeth & Gwelodd Dant

+## 1781
+- Fenian inherits the empire from her uncle: Calidian